sabio-engineering/cookbook-dvelp/handbook/information-security/classification-of-information.md

 ### Personal Identifiable Information

 Personal data is defined as biographical information, i.e. information by which an individual can be identified, including but not limited to:

-* their name
+- their name
-* address
+- address
-* date of birth
+- date of birth

 ### Sensitive Personal Data

 This includes data that relates to:

-* Race or ethnic origin
+- Race or ethnic origin
-* Political opinion
+- Political opinion
-* Religious belief
+- Religious belief
-* Health matters
+- Health matters
-* Sexual orientation or preferences
+- Sexual orientation or preferences
-* Criminal convictions or security measures
+- Criminal convictions or security measures
-* Any other information relating to an individual held within corporate personnel files, i.e. salary, grievances, appraisals, etc.
+- Any other information relating to an individual held within corporate personnel files, i.e. salary, grievances, appraisals, etc.

 ### Ownership

-James King is the owner of this document.
+Stephen Smith is the owner of this document.
 You can contact him on
-<james@dvelp.co.uk>.
+<ssmith@sabiogroup.com >.